Qualifications

 Overview

-This 2 year course is designed to develop your practical skills and knowledge enabling you to work in the construction industry.
+This course is designed to develop your practical skills and knowledge enabling you to work in the construction industry.
 This course has been developed for delivery in a training environment using simulated conditions.
 Assessment is by internal testing, practical assignments and online examinations covering core and occupational units such as:

 - First and second fix carpentry techniques